stefanovertua/strategic-insights-of-a-coffee-chain/README.md

 There is a significant disparity between the top products, both in terms of sales and profits, and those at the bottom.

-Interestingly, Regular Espresso, despite ranking low in sales, performs average in profits, indicating strong profitability potential.
+Interestingly, Regular Espresso, despite ranking last in sales, performs average in profits, indicating strong profitability potential.
 Regular Espresso has comparable profits to Decaf Irish Cream, despite selling nearly half as much.

 ![image1](https://github.com/user-attachments/assets/6492f715-e02b-4756-92b4-13f00db5e6b8)